tayganr/purviewlab/modules/module08.md

 ## :mortar_board: Knowledge Check

-1. Which of the following Azure Purview pricing meters is fluid, with consumption varying based on usage?
+1. Which built-in role is needed to provide users access to **view monitoring data**?

-    A ) Capacity Units
+    A ) Purview Data Reader
-    B ) vCore Hours
+    B ) Metrics Reader
-    C ) Neither
+    C ) Monitoring Reader

-2. Which of the following Azure Purview pricing meters is fixed, with consumption based on quantity provisioned?
+2. Which of the following is **not** available as an Azure Purview metric?

-    A ) Capacity Units
+    A ) ScanCompleted
-    B ) vCore Hours
+    B ) ScanDuration
-    C ) Neither
+    C ) ScanTimeTaken

-3. Which Azure Purview module provides the base functionality (i.e. source registration, automated scanning and classification, data discovery)?
+3. The **ScanStatusLogEvent** schema contains an attribute that indicates the total run time.
+What is the name of this attribute?

-    A ) C0
+    A ) scanTotalRunTime
-    B ) C1
+    B ) scanTotalRunTimeInSeconds
-    C ) D0
+    C ) scanTotalDuration

+<div align="right"><a href="#module-08---monitor">↥ back to top</a></div>

 ## :tada: Summary